 There are many other scholarships and/or monies available to students interested in furthering their education at University of Arkansas Community College at Batesville.
 UACCB recognizes and accepts private scholarships from a variety of sources and may have available other business, non-profit, or private scholarships specifically for UACCB students.
-For application information, contact the Advancement or Financial Aid Office.
+For application information, check the website under Foundation -> Scholarships -> Other Scholarship Opportunities; or contact the Advancement or Financial Aid Office.